Kazhuu/movelister/README.md

 # Movelister

 Movelister is a tool for creating various types of in-depth notes about video game mechanics data in sheet form.
 This could include simple move lists, detailed mechanics notes for glitchers or other type of tables which model the limits of a game's potential interactivity.

+**Movelister is still a work in progress and not ready for use.**

+## How It Works

+Movelister is implemented on LibreOffice Calc (spreadsheet) and is used with Python macros.
+Macros call further Python code which is responsible for manipulating tables and sheets underneath.

 ## Dependencies

 It's necessary for the user to install LibreOffice 5 or newer and Python 3.x to be able to use the Movelister scripts.
 Python is typically automatically included in a LibreOffice installation on Windows but not on Linux.
 Linux users have to